Serving intellectually disabled and/or physically challenged youth and adults in the

 Church and School Drive

-Originally known as the “Penny Collection”, this growing fundraising approach is often conducted at the local Catholic Schools wherein students can buy “dress-down” days an
+Originally known as the “Penny Collection”, this growing fundraising approach is often conducted at the local Catholic Schools wherein students can buy “dress-down” days and such.

 Christmas Seals